I may receive commissions from purchases made through links in this article. Full Disclosure

-You can customize it to your taste preferences and desires.
+When you make your own sunbutter, you can customize it to your taste preferences and desires.
+Do you like things sweet or do you prefer unsweetened?

 Preheat oven to 350 degrees.
 Arrange sunflower seeds on a baking sheet and roast in the oven for about 5-10 minutes.
 Make sure to check on them often so that they do not burn.